apicco/Fonticula_tracking/README.md

 # Fonticula_tracking
 A collection of the image analysis macros and tracking algorithm used to track Fonticula dynamics.

+_Note that the python script are meant to detail the algorithms but the paths where the data are stored aren't mantained.
+You should update those to your environment, if you want the scripts to run._

 # Tracking of Lobose and Filose dynamics.